ibrahimjabarkhel/toolkit-for-generating-test-data/README.md

 provide the path to your SAM, BAM, or CRAM file location to toolkit_for_GTD.inputFile.
 If it's CRAM file than also provide path to reference file in toolkit_for_GTD.referenceFile.

-## Running workflow with Dockstore CLI
+## Running workflow with the Dockstore CLI

 Download the dockstore.wdl and test_input.json files.
 Open test_input.json file and provide the path to your BAM, SAM or CRAM file.
 If it's CRAM file than also provide a reference file.
 To run this workflow with our inputs in json file we need a dockstore CLI. <br>
-Finally, run this workflow with the dockstore CLI.
-If dockstore is not installed yet. <br>
-Follow this tutorial to install Dockstore CLI <a href="https://dockstore.org/quick-start"> Install Docker </a>. <br>
+Finally, run this workflow with the Dockstore CLI.
+If Dockstore is not installed yet, follow <a href="https://dockstore.org/quick-start"> this tutorial to install Dockstore CLI </a>. <br>
-After installing successfully Dockstore CLI than open Dockstore CLI or terminal or similar application in your system.
+After successfully installing the Dockstore CLI, open Dockstore CLI or terminal or similar application in your system.
 Move to the directory where the WDL and JSON file exist.

 Run this statement to run the WDL workflow with the JSON file where inputs are given to generate a test data from it. <br>